vennemp/EC2-Request-System/Configure-API-Gateway.md

+This next session assumes you are using MS Flow and Office 365 as the service making the web service call.
+If you are using on-prem SharePoint or another application/service inside your VPC you can always do a private VPC Endpoint for API Gateway.

 ### Configuring API Gateway

 1. Create your resource in API Gateway. (essentially just the path in your parent URL string)